Get

 9. Rough Handling

-Grooming can be a frustrating process, especially when the knots or tangles are extreme, or your dog is misbehaving, which can sometimes lead to rough handling or yelling out of anger.
-Once your dog detects that you are angry, though, they can become fearful or anxious, which can make the grooming process even harder.
-It will also make them much less interested in attending any other future sessions.
+Grooming can be a frustrating process, especially when the knots or tangles are extreme, or your dog is misbehaving.
+This can sometimes lead to rough handling or yelling out of anger.
+Once your dog detects that you are angry, they can become fearful or anxious, which can make the grooming process even harder.
+It will also make them much less interested in attending future sessions.

 How Can You Avoid Making This Mistake?

 When grooming your dog, stay positive and patient.
-Give them plenty of reinforcement in the form of treats, praise, and petting, which can help show them that they are pleasing you and might make them less likely to fidget or misbehave while you are performing your grooming duties.
+Give them plenty of reinforcement for their calm behavior and cooperation.
+This can be in the form of treats, praise, and petting, which can show them that they are pleasing you and might make them less likely to fidget or misbehave while you are performing your grooming duties.

 10. Not Seeking Professional Help

-Using improper grooming methods or not grooming your dog at all can lead to several problems and can make it even harder to groom your pet when you need to do it.
+Using improper grooming methods or not grooming your dog at all can lead to several problems and make it even harder to groom your pet when you need to.

 How Can You Avoid Making This Mistake?

-If you are unsure about any aspect of grooming, visiting the vet can get you advice tailored to your dog.
-There are also professional groomers in nearly every town across America who can do the job for you for a small fee.
-These groomers have plenty of experience and can usually get your pet in and out in no time.
+If you’re unsure about any aspect of grooming, your vet can provide advice tailored to your dog.
+There are also professional groomers who can do the job for you for a small fee.
+They have plenty of experience and can usually get your pet in and out in no time.

-Grooming your dog can be a difficult process, especially for new dog owners, but it’s important to get started as soon as possible to help get them into a routine, and then stay consistent with it.
-This way, they will continue to be fine with the process throughout their lives, which can help slow the progression of dental disease and lower the risk of your pet suffering from many other issues that can cause pain and discomfort, including knots and tangles, long nails that make it difficult to walk, dry skin that leads to scratching and infections, and ear problems.
-Contact your vet or a professional groomer if you need help or advice with any aspect of grooming, and stay positive and patient, which will help your pet do the same.
+Grooming your dog can be a difficult process, especially for new dog owners, but it’s important to get started as soon as possible to get them into a routine and stay consistent.
+That way, they will continue to be okay with the process throughout their lives.
+A proactive grooming approach can help prevent dental disease and lower the risk of your pet suffering from many other issues that can cause pain and discomfort, including knots and tangles, long nails that make it difficult to walk, dry skin that leads to scratching and infections, ear problems, among others.

 Featured Image Credit: nishizuka, Pexels